 Marketing materials and training are critical to your channel’s success.
 They enable your partners to understand your brand and how you want it to be presented to their customers.
 However, sending PDFs via email or a shared drive is a surefire way for files to get lost or unintentionally ignored.

 Channel management tools empower reps to truly understand your products and how you want them positioned.
-Enabling your partners to sell your product the right way helps create deals that are profitable and buyer relationships that are successful and sustainable.
-Ultimately, if you’re using the right sales acceleration platform to collaborate, communicate, and share content, you shouldn’t have to babysit your channel partners.
+Enabling your partners to sell the right way helps create deals that are profitable and buyer relationships that are successful and sustainable.
+Ultimately, if you’re using the right PRM platform to collaborate, communicate, and share content, you shouldn’t have to babysit your channel partners.

 Introduce a Robust Onboarding Process

-A sales acceleration tool can combine all of these efficiency measures into one common place and eliminate the time suck of searching for content and going back and forth over email.
+A partner portal can combine all of these efficiency measures into one common place and optimize your partnerships.